-New reports indicate that your social media activity may have an impact on your ability to obtain a loan.
+New reports indicate that your social media activity may impact your credit reputation and ability to obtain a loan.
 The Wall Street Journal shares that increasingly, companies are visiting social media sites including Facebook and Twitter when making lending decisions.
 Usually, they’re using social media to confirm a borrower’s identity, but they’re also searching the sites to determine creditworthiness.
 And the Fair Isaac Corporation (FICO) indicates that social media activity may soon be incorporated into their credit scoring.

 While the practice of social media screening for financial decisions is not yet widespread, FICO’s interest in using social media data indicates that social media financial reputation could soon be a concern for all consumers and businesses seeking credit.
 This means that reputation management for individuals can have a bigger impact than ever before.

-Should You Be Concerned With Your Online Financial Reputation?
+Should You Be Concerned With Your Credit Reputation?

 In a nutshell, yes.
 You should be concerned with your financial reputation on social media.
 Social media has already had a financial impact for many users, with 92% of recruiters researching candidates online before making hiring decisions.
 It’s not a stretch to expect that what social media has done for recruiting decisions could be replicated in finance, especially with industry leaders including FICO considering making social media a part of credit scoring.